asha77/config_collector/README.md

 ** More platforms from Scraply-community will be added later.

-It use only transport ssh2 -- scrapli wrapper around ssh2-python library.
+It use transport ssh2 -- scrapli wrapper around ssh2-python library.
 For using YACC you need:
 1. Install python 3.7+ (latest - best choice) and reqiured libraries.
 2. Rename '.env_init' file into '.env' file and change environment variables in it - see below (this file will remains locally).